Michael Cho (illustrator): Career

 Cho's artwork appears in a number of different genres.
 He has painted book covers for Random House/Knopf and Penguin Books.
 His cover for White Noise has been called a "remarkable" design that "masterfully captures" aspects of the novel.
 He is the creator of the webcomic Papercut, has done illustrations for The New York Times Book Review, and has created comics work for Taddle Creek literary magazine.

 His work retains classic comic book aspects and "evokes the pop art of Roy Lichtenstein and aesthetics of Silver and Bronze age superhero comics in equal measure."
 He has provided cover art for several DC Comics reprint collections and drew the 1940s variant cover for Action Comics #1000 (June 2018). as well as the 1950s variant cover for Detective Comics #1000 (May 2019).
-Many individuals know about all the work Cho has created for DC and their comics, but Cho has been also been asked to illustrate cover art for Marvel comics regarding characters and series such as Captain America, the Fantastic Four, Daredevil, and even Spider-man.
-A few of his original comic book related artwork are currently being sold by Albert Moy.
+Many individuals know about all the work Cho has created for DC and their comics, but Cho has also illustrated cover art for Marvel Comics characters and series such as Captain America, the Fantastic Four, Daredevil, and even Spider-Man.

 On September 2, 2014, Cho published his first graphic novel, Shoplifter.
 Each illustration is done in two-colors.
 He states that he likes two-tone work because it allows him to focus on the mood and atmosphere.
 To paint the tones, he used colored inks, and the rest was done with brushes, pens, and brush pens.

 Joe Biden's presidential campaign commissioned Michael Cho to design three comic images.
 The images were posted on their social medias.

+In 2025, Cho collaborated with writer Chip Kidd on The Avengers in The Veracity Trap!, a graphic novel published by Abrams ComicsArt as part of their Marvel Arts line.

+Awards and nominations

 A few accomplishments he has earned are: Silver Canadian National Magazine Award in 2007, a Joe Shuster nomination and also had piece of work make it into the Best American Comics 2010.